liupy525/BUPTgateway/README.md

 BUPTgateway
 ===========

-login or logout the BUPT's gateway
+use python to login or logout the BUPT's gateway